coolwanglu/pdf2htmlEX/README.md

 pdf2htmlEX renders PDF files in HTML, utilizing modern Web technologies, aims to provide an accuracy rendering, while keeping optimized for Web display.

-It is optimized for modern web browsers such as Mozilla Firefox & Google Chrome.
+It is optimized for modern web browsers.On Linux/Mac, the generated HTML pages could be as beautiful as PDF files.

 This program is designed for scientific papers with complicate formulas and figures, therefore precise rendering is the #1 concern.
 But of course general PDF files are also supported.